epi/webscan/README.md

 Once built, copy the binary to the machine you want to use as the scan server, create a directory named "result" in the same directory as the binary, and just run webscan there.
-Make sure sane is installed and webscan is executed with sufficient privileges to access the scanner.
+Make sure sane is installed and webscan is executed with sufficient privileges to access the scanner, but without the power to do much damage to the system.
+Just save the following settings in the configuration file /etc/vibe/vibe.conf:

+    {
+        "user": "saned",
+        "group": "scanner",
+    }

 ## license
 It's public domain.
 See the file UNLICENSE.
 No charges, no restrictions, no warranty of any kind.